Sequential Product Spaces are Jordan Algebras: Abstract

 \section{Abstract}

 We show that finite-dimensional order unit spaces equipped with a continuous sequential product as defined by Gudder and Greechie are homogeneous and self-dual.
 As a consequence of the Koecher-Vinberg theorem these spaces therefore correspond to Euclidean Jordan algebras.
 We remark on the significance of this result in the context of reconstructions of quantum theory.
-In particular, we show that sequential product spaces that have locally tomographic tensor products, i.e.\ their vector space tensor products are also sequential product spaces, must be C$^*$ algebras.
-Finally we remark on a couple of ways these results can be extended to the infinite-dimensional setting of JB- and JBW-algebras and how changing the axioms of the sequential product might lead to a new characterisation of homogeneous cones.
+In particular, we show that sequential product spaces must be C$^*$-algebras when their vector space tensor product is also a sequential product space (in the parlance of operational theories, when the space `allows a local composite').
+We also show that sequential product spaces in infinite dimension correspond to JB-algebras when a few additional conditions are satisfied.
+Finally, we remark on how changing the axioms of the sequential product might lead to a new characterisation of homogeneous cones.